mgmacleod/Modeling-Self-Reference/llm-facing-documentation/llm-project-management-instructions/project-management-practices.md

 **Step 3: Load Tier 2 (Directory-Specific Context)**
 - Navigate to working directory
 - Read `implementation.md`, `data-sources.md`, etc. in that directory
-- No central registry needed - docs co-located with code
+- No central registry needed for directory-local docs - docs are co-located with code

+**Cross-cutting exception (contracts layer)**:
+- When work spans theory ↔ experiment ↔ evidence, use the contracts registry:
+   - `llm-facing-documentation/contracts/README.md`
+   - `llm-facing-documentation/contracts/contract-registry.md`

+This exists specifically to prevent “stealth edits” to canonical theory documents by recording linkages and status updates in a dedicated, additive layer.

 **Step 4: Load Tier 3 (If Debugging)**
 - Read granular debugging docs in subdirectories